-

 - All individual cases of diphtheria should be reported to the Georgia Department of Public Health.
 Find out more about Reporting Diphtheria

-- Information collected on diphtheria cases is included in the GDPH Diphtheria Case Report Form
+- Information collected on diphtheria cases is included in the CDC Diphtheria Case Report Form

 - All individual cases of diphtheria should be reported to the Georgia Department of Public Health.
 Find out more about Reporting Diphtheria